turingschool/backend_mod_1_prework/section4/reflection.md

 7. How do you create an instance of a class?
 For the example above: `daisy = DOG.new("Daisy", "Black")` daisy is the instance of the class.
 Dog is the class.
 The strings are attributes of the instance daisy.

-Daisy is the instance of the class GoodDog
 8. What questions do you still have about classes in Ruby?
-* I am still a little shaky on attr_* I see how it is very useful but I don't feel very fluent with it.
+* I am still a little shaky with attr_* I see how it is very useful but I don't feel very fluent with it.
 Need more practice!